Evaluated works

 Steffen Lemke, Isabella Peters

-Bronze OA is an under-researched facet of open access (OA) surrounded by many uncertainties regarding its causes and their individual significance.
+The term Bronze open access (Bronze OA) describes research articles that are free to read on publisher-hosted sites, but lack concrete license information that would allow any form of reuse beyond reading.
+Bronze OA is an under-researched facet of open access surrounded by many uncertainties regarding its causes and their individual significance.
 This study aims to reduce these uncertainties by providing an overview over the state of Bronze OA within Web of Science, and by investigating relationships between research fields, publishers, and their rates of Bronze OA.
 We analyze 3,943,511 Bronze OA publications registered in Web of Science since 2000, applying statistical analyses and heat maps.
 Our results show high occurrences of Bronze OA in biologic and medical fields, while arts & humanities, engineering sciences, physics, and chemistry comprise the lower end of the spectrum.
 Regarding publishers, large university presses and the BMJ Group stand out as heavy users of Bronze OA.
 Continuations of this study will semi-manually investigate article pages of Bronze OA publications to provide empirical evidence for the significance of different speculated reasons for the Bronze OA label.

 • Article